Archdiocese of Trento: French occupation

+Restoration

 From 1809 until 1814, Pope Pius VII was a prisoner in France, and unable to deal with the changes being made by Napoleon.
 On his fall, however, the pope faced a chaos in the Churches which had suffered the intrusion of the French.
 New diplomatic and ecclesiastical arrangements (concordats) with the various restored powers were necessary.
 On 9 May 1818, therefore, Pius VII issued the bull Ex Imposito, formalizing the agreements which had been reached with the Austrian Emperor Francis I concerning the provinces of Tyrol and Vorarlberg.
 The Pope noted that in a very large area there were only three dioceses (Salzburg, Trent, and Brixen) and one vicariate (Feldkirch).
 He announced his intention to elevate Feldkirch into a diocese.
 In the bull, he assigned new limits to each of the dioceses by listing the parishes; Trent gained a few parishes from Brixen.
 No metropolitan is named in the bull.
 Salzburg had been secularized at the same time as Trent, and the archbishop had died in 1812.
 At the time of the bull, the archbishopric of Salzburg was vacant; it was reconstituted in 1823.

 On 29 September 1822, in the bull Quae Nos Gravissimi, on a petition presented by Count Antal Apponyi, ambassador of the Emperor Francis I to the Holy See, Pope Pius VII granted the emperor the privilege of nominating the bishops of Trent and Brixen.
 The bull states that this was done with the consent of the Chapters of the two cathedrals (who thereby lost their right to free election of their bishop), as well as of the bishop of Brixen.

+Metropolitan of Salzburg

 On 7 March 1825, Pope Leo XII issued the bull Ubi Primum, in which he named Salzburg as the metropolitan of the ecclesiastical province, and assigned as suffragans the dioceses of Trent, Brixen, Gurk, Seckau, and Lavant.
 In the same document he determined that the cathedral Chapter of Trent should have three dignities (the Dean, the Provost, and the Archdeacon) and four Canons.
 One of the Canons was to serve as Penitentiary, another as Theologus, "who, on stated days, should explain holy scripture."

+Archdiocese of Trent

 On 14 June 1929, by the bull Inter Ceteras, Pope Pius XI raised diocese of Trent to the status of an archdiocese.

 On 6 July 1964, by the bull Quo Aptius, Pope Paul VI removed territory from the diocese of Trent and assigned it to the Diocese of Brixen (Bressanone).

 The archdiocese of Trent only became a metropolitan see on 6 August 1964, when Pope Paul VI issued the bull Tridentinae Ecclesiae, creating a new ecclesiastical province and naming the newly created Diocese of Bolzano-Brixen as its only suffragan.

 Pope John Paul II visited in July 1988 and April 1995.
 On the latter occasion, on 30 April 1995, he beatified Bishop Johann Nepomuk von Tschiderer zu Gleifheim, a 19th-century bishop of Trent.